becca-bailey/gatsby-site/_posts/2016-06-02-its-jekyllicious.md

 There are also multiple form plugins that will save form data.
 I use [simple form](https://getsimpleform.com/), but [Formspree](http://formspree.io) and [FormKeep](https://formkeep.com/) also look like great options.

+For analytics tracking, [Google Analytics](http://google.com/analytics) provides some tracking code that can help to keep track of hits, shares, and referrals.

 [Click here](https://jekyllrb.com/docs/plugins/) to see a list of available Gems and plugins.

 ### The bottom line